 Before approving a reprint, the product Review Committee should carefully consider additional risk mitigation measures that may be appropriate, such as, implementation guides, carriers, wrappers, backgrounders, and/or enhanced training, on a case-by-case basis.
-In accordance with CMCD REG08-WI-US01: Process Governing Review and Approval of United States Product Team Advertising and Promotional Materials, any reprint reviewed for approval under this guidance may also be referred by the product Review Committee to the relevant Business Unit Review Committee (BURC).
+In accordance with Global Commercial Content: Review & Approval Procedure for Promotional Materials (U.S. Addendum) any reprint reviewed for approval under this guidance may also be referred by the product Review Committee to the relevant Business Unit Review Committee (BURC).